👀 Peep our recent profile in The Guardian.

 Research

 Research is at the core of our process and campaigns at Project Unloaded.
-From who our campaigns reach to where our campaigns live and what they say, research backs our every step.
-And not only do we conduct research with partners – our Youth Council conducts their own research too.
-Below you’ll find some of the data that backs our work and inspires us every day.
+From who our campaigns reach to where our campaigns run and what they say, research and data are part of our work.
+And not only do we dive deep into research projects – our Youth Council does too.
+Below you’ll find some of the qualitative and quantitative research that informs our work and inspires us every day.

 Understanding Teen Views on Guns and Gun Ownership